cf-convention/cf-convention.github.io/infrastructure-guide.md

 on the `main` branch of the [CF Conventions repo](https://github.com/cf-convention/cf-conventions).

 ### Draft Version - Including all Accepted Proposals
-For each commit to the `master` branch of the CF Conventions repo, [Travis](https://travis-ci.org) builds the CF Conventions document(s) using [Asciidoctor](https://asciidoctor.org/).
+For each commit to the `main` branch of the CF Conventions repo, a GitHub Workflow builds the CF Conventions document(s) using [Asciidoctor](https://asciidoctor.org/).

-The resulting HTML page and PDF document are pushed to the `gh-pages` branch and are served by GitHub Pages at http://cfconventions.org/cf-conventions.
+The resulting HTML page and PDF document are pushed to the `gh-pages` branch and are served by GitHub Pages at http://cfconventions.org/cf-conventions .
-As only accepted proposals and fixes are pushed to master, the resulting documents are the draft version for the next release.
+As only accepted proposals and fixes are pushed to `main`, the resulting documents are the draft version for the next release.

 ### Release Versions
 ???
 Also done with Travis?
 Need to confirm this.
+???
+This also done in the same GitHub action as the Draft version, but special conditions are met when the event it's a `release`

 Resulting HTML page and PDF document are pushed to the CF Website Repo at `/Data/cf-conventions/cf-convention-<version>`